wpheka/wc-search-orders-by-product/readme.txt

 * By product **type**
 * By product **category**

-For improving the user experience and performance, This plugin uses the functionality of AJAX-powered [Select2](https://github.com/select2/select2) select boxes.
-Select2 is licensed under MIT and Copyright (c) 2012-2015 Kevin Brown, Igor Vaynberg, and Select2 contributors.

 If you enjoyed this plugin then please put a review, that will encourage me to bring some more …

 == Installation ==